-The term "forensic" comes from the Latin word "forensis," which literally means "of the market or forum."
-The word derives from the public forums of Ancient Rome where the law courts were commonly held.
-Today, forensic psychology is a generic term covering the diverse clinical, applied, and research activities which make up the combined area of psychology and law.
+The forensic minor is for students who have interest in clinical, applied, and/or research within the area of psychology and law.
 It is an interdisciplinary field encompassing mental health (psychology, psychiatry, social work), law, and public policy.
-Forensic psychology offers a wide variety of career opportunities including:
+Forensic psychology offers a wide variety of career opportunities.